DigitPaint/gitflow/web/exercises/rebase.md

 ## Prepare larger PR for merging

-In this exercise we'll considerately rewrite the history of our PR to have a completely clean history.
+In this exercise we'll considerately rewrite the history of our `feature-hello-js` feature branch to have a completely clean history.

 We'll want to end up with this as history: